aayn/aayn.github.io/toolkit.md

 **Brief description**: [Spaced
-repetition](https://en.wikipedia.org/wiki/Spaced_repetition) is a learning technique that is well-known to make learning more effective and greatly improve retention.
+repetition](https://en.wikipedia.org/wiki/Spaced_repetition) is a learning technique that is well-known to make learning more effective, and greatly improve retention.
 Anki makes implementing spaced repetition a piece of cake.
 It works on Linux, Mac OS, Windows, iOS, Android, and on any device with a web browser.
 It syncs effortlessly across devices.

 ----------------